Bollos00/PasswordGenerator/README.md

 # PasswordGenerator

-This is a simple password generator created using QtCreator.
+A simple password generator created with QtCreator.

-By Bollos.